oscars47/Math-Thesis/README-sci.md

 ## Major updates

+## 4/12/24
+* also tried ```L_BFGS_B``` optimizer with multiple simulataneous evaluations, and still the result is inconsistent with the expected behavior.

 ## 4/7/24
-* implementing their hamiltonian. result is nonsensical:not enough mutual information difference. tried doing the optimizer 1000 times instead of 100, and now basically 0 mutual information for the
+* implementing their hamiltonian. result is nonsensical:not enough mutual information difference. tried doing the optimizer 1000 times instead of 100, and now basically 0 mutual information.

 ## 4/2/24
 * looking into error mitigation